-There are two stages to the train journey from Hua Hin.
-The first stage of the journey from Hua Hin to Padang Besar in Malaysia is scheduled to take 13 hours 44 minutes.
-For the second stage of the journey to Kuala Lumpur you need to change trains at Padang Besar for a further train journey of around 5 hours 30 minutes before arriving in Kuala Lumpur.
+There are two stages to the train journey from Hua Hin to Kuala Lumpur.
+The first stage of the journey is from Hua Hin to Padang Besar in Malaysia.
+For the second stage of the journey to Kuala Lumpur you need to change trains at Padang Besar.

 Stage 1: Hua Hin to Padang Besar